5 Signs Of A Functioning Alcoholic

 • Young Adult – Young adults start drinking around the age of 20, have some compulsive behaviors, may not drink often but binge drink when they do.

-• Young Antisocial – They have an antisocial personality disorder and start drinking in their adolescents, usually around the age of 15.
+• Young Antisocial – They have an antisocial personality disorder and start drinking in their adolescence, usually around the age of 15.

-• Functional – above-average income, more educated, binge drink often, and may drink every other day.
+• Functional – above-average income, more educated, binge drinks often, and may drink every other day.

-• Intermediate Familial – Roughly half of this subtype have family who abuse alcohol, start drinking around 17 years old.
+• Intermediate Familial – Roughly half of this subtype have a family who misuse alcohol, start drinking around 17 years old.

-• Chronic Severe – Most are male, high divorce rate, and a high likelihood of having multiple substance abuse issues.
+• Chronic Severe – Most are male, have a high divorce rate, and a high likelihood of having multiple substance use disorder issues.

 Treatment For AUD – Functional Alcoholism

-There are a variety of substance abuse rehab facilities, including substance abuse treatment for professionals.
+There are a variety of substance use disorder rehab facilities, including substance use disorder treatment for professionals.
 These facilities offer treatment for those who are unable to take time off work but can work remotely from a treatment facility.

 This page does not provide medical advice.
 See more